We Don’t Need a New Pride Flag

-And it has been an indelible visual and material element of many, many people’s individual and communal identities for over 40 years.
+And it has been an instantly recognizable visual and material element of many, many people’s individual and collective LGBTQ+ identities for over 40 years.

 Yes, the community that embraced Baker’s flag is not perfect.
 (What community is?)
 And, yes, racism and transphobia have been and still are a shameful part of the LGBTQ+ community (as they are in the wider society).
 I do not deny this.